compops/pmh-tutorial/python/README.md

 # Python code for PMH tutorial

-This R code implements the Kalman filter (KF), particle filter (PF) and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model and a stochastic volatilty (SV) model.
+This Python code implements the Kalman filter (KF), particle filter (PF) and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model and a stochastic volatilty (SV) model.
 Note that the Kalman filter can only be employed for the first of these two models.
 The details of the code is described in the tutorial paper available at: < http://arxiv.org/pdf/1511.01707 >.

 Note that the Python code in this folder covers the basic implementations in the paper.
 See the R code in r/ for all the implementations and to recreate the results in the tutorial.